 - Having your website linked on other authoritative websites will help give your business a search engine boost.
 If your business has been featured in a city tourism guide or on a news outlet, reach out and ask if they can link back to your website if they haven’t already.

 - Have no clue what SEO even is?
-Read up on why it’s an important part of any effective digital marketing strategy.
+Read up on why SEO is so important for an effective digital marketing strategy.

 TIP: Use Google Search Console to learn what people are searching to find your website.
 This will help you tailor your website’s content to make sure that people are finding you online.

 Find the holes in your marketing strategy and learn how to improve your digital presnece with help from our Restaurant Marketing Grader.

 3. Monitor & Solicit Positive Reviews